Tag Archive for ‘global warming’

 A review of Eating Animals, by Jonathan Safran Foer@@@@ (4 out of 5)I am not now, nor have I ever been, a vegetarian.
 However, living as I do in Berkeley, California, from time to time I find myself in the minority at dinners and potlucks.
 So, as you might imagine, over the years I’ve come to hear… Read More ›

-A review of The Sixth Extinction: An Unnatural History, by Elizabeth Kolbert @@@@@ (5 out of 5) You probably know that you and I — actually, all of us collectively, homo sapiens the species — are responsible for a truly alarming reduction in the number of other species on Planet Earth.
-But apart from occasional… Read More ›
+The Sixth Extinction: An Unnatural History, by Elizabeth Kolbert @@@@@ (5 out of 5) You probably know that you and I — actually, all of us collectively, homo sapiens the species — are responsible for a truly alarming reduction in the number of other species on Planet Earth.
+But apart from occasional stories in the… Read More ›

 A popular local website called Berkeleyside had asked me to pick my five favorite books for the year just ending.
 This proved to be a tough assignment.
 Of the 50 or so books I’d read so far in 2013, the easy route would have been to turn to familiar writers whose work I nearly always… Read More ›